Aging & Health A to Z

 - 12-step programs and other long-term programs (such as Alcoholics Anonymous)

-- Programs to help you stop smoking.
+- Programs to help you stop smoking

 Tobacco Abuse (Cigarette, Cigar or Pipe Smoking)

 If you are addicted to smoking, you have probably tried to quit many times.
 But another serious try is always worth it, even if you are among the very old.
+Quitting at any age slows the decline in lung function.

 - Choose a date that suits you